Type of Journey

 Church of South India

-● Miskhal Masjid: This mosque is one of the few surviving mosques from medieval India in South India.
+Miskhal Masjid: This mosque is one of the few surviving mosques from medieval India in South India.
 Miskhal Masjid in Kozhikode is regarded as an important historical, cultural, and architectural monument of Kerala.
-The mosque is almost 650 years old and is an architectural masterpiece located near the Calicut beach.
+The mosque is almost 650 years old and is an architectural masterpiece located near Calicut Beach.
 It was rebuilt after being partially damaged by the Portuguese in 1510.

-● Church of South India: This bright-white church is located opposite to Mananchira Square near the Kozhikode beach.
+Church of South India: This bright-white church is located opposite Mananchira Square near Kozhikode Beach.
 It was established by Swiss missionaries in 1842.
-The church boasts of unique European-Keralan architecture.
+The church boasts unique European-Keralan architecture.
 It features a three-tiered tower with a German-style pointed steeple.

-● Tellicherry (98 Kms): Tellichery or Thalassery is a small fishing town on Kerala’s Malabar Coast.
-The place offers a slice of authentic South-Indian experience.
+Tellicherry (98 km): Tellichery or Thalassery is a small fishing town on Kerala’s Malabar Coast.
+The place offers a slice of the authentic South-Indian experience.
 The Theyyam dancing with large red headdresses and elaborate costumes is a spectacle for tourists coming from all over the world.
 The dances take place between November and March.

-As Kozhikode had trade relations with the Middle-East, the cuisine has a strong Arabic influence.
-The Calicut Halwa, Malabar Moppila Biryani, Mandhi dishes with prawns, chicken, fish, and mutton, are highlights of Kozhikode’s many delicacies.
-The Kozhikode beach or Calicut beach is famous for Sadya Cuisine.
+As Kozhikode had trade relations with the Middle East, the cuisine has a strong Arabic influence.
+The Calicut Halwa, Malabar Moppila Biryani, and Mandhi dishes with prawns, chicken, fish, and mutton, are highlights of Kozhikode’s many delicacies.
+Kozhikode Beach or Calicut Beach is famous for Sadya Cuisine.
 A full-fledged Sadya feast includes sambhar, pickles, rice, and seven different side dishes.
 The world-famous Banana chips are another specialty of the Sadya cuisine.